atulshanbhag/HangMan/README.md

-# HangMan
+# Hangman
-HangMan using PyGame
+Hangman using PyGame